 How to Add Tooltips to Org Chart in Google Sheets

-In Google Sheets Organizational Chart, other than ID and Parent, you can use one more column.
-I mean you can add a third column that contains additional notes to show as Tooltips on the chart.
-Let’s see how to add Tooltips to Org Chart in Google Sheets.
+In a Google Sheets Organizational Chart, you can use one more column besides the ID and Parent columns.
+That means you can add a third column that contains additional notes to show as tooltips on the chart.
+Let’s see how to add tooltips to Org Chart in Google Sheets easily.

-In Organization charts, the Tooltips are the messages which may appear when you point your cursor over a box (node) on the chart.
+In Organization Charts, tooltips are the messages that appear when you point your cursor over a box (node) on the chart.

-To see the Tooltip, the chart must be active (selected) on the Sheet.
-Click simply on the chart to make it the actively selected one.
-Then you can point your mouse pointer on the node to see the Tooltips if present.
+To view the tooltip, the chart must be active (selected) in the Sheet.
+Simply click on the chart to make it the actively selected one.
+Then, you can point your mouse over a node to see the tooltip if available.

-As an example, I am going to plot a hierarchical Org chart in Google Sheets that contain Tooltips.
-Before going to learn how to add Tooltips to Org Chart in Google Sheets you must know the benefit of adding this.
+As an example, I am going to plot a hierarchical Org Chart in Google Sheets that contains tooltips.
+But before learning how to add tooltips to Org Chart in Google Sheets, you should know the benefit of adding them.

-By adding Tooltips on Org Charts in Docs Sheets, you can visualize employee names and hierarchy in a single chart as below.
-You can also use this to show additional information about the employees like their joining date, address, etc.
+By adding tooltips to Org Charts in Google Sheets, you can visualize employee names and hierarchy in a single chart, as shown below.
+You can also use tooltips to display additional information about employees, such as their joining dates, departments, addresses, and more.

-How to plot employee names and hierarchy in a single Org chart
+Employee names and reporting hierarchy displayed in a single organizational chart in Google Sheets

 Prepare Data to Add Tooltips to Org Chart in Google Sheets

-In creating charts formatting of chart data plays an important role.
-I have a complete tutorial on data formatting for charts in Google Sheets here – How to Format Data to Make Charts in Google Sheets.
+When creating charts, the formatting of chart data plays a crucial role.
+I have a detailed tutorial on data formatting for charts in Google Sheets here — How to Prepare Data for Charts in Google Sheets.

-In that, I’ve detailed how to format your data to plot an Org Chart in Docs Sheets.
-But that doesn’t include anything related to Tooltips.
-So I am addressing that part below.
+In that guide, I’ve explained how to format your data to plot an Org Chart in Google Sheets.
+However, it doesn’t cover how to add tooltips.
+So, I’m addressing that part below.

 Sample Data: